Regenkreis

-The Regenkreis, with Straubing and later Regensburg as its capital, existed between 1806 and 1837 as one of the 15 districts of the Kingdom of Bavaria.
-Between 1806 and 1808, the Kingdom of Bavaria was divided into 15 (state) districts named after rivers.
+The Regenkreis, with Straubing and later Regensburg as its capital, existed between 1808 and 1837 as one of the 15 districts of the Kingdom of Bavaria.
+In 1808, the Kingdom of Bavaria was divided into 15 (state) districts named after rivers.
 In English, Regenkreis means "District of Regen" and was named after the Regen River which flowed through the district.
 Regenkreis was the predecessor of the Regierungsbezirks Oberpfalz (Administrative Regional District of Upper Palatinate).